PackageFiend/PackageFiend/README.md

 `POST /user/packages`: Add a new package to the user.
 The POST must contain at least the keys `provider` and `id`.

+`/auth/`
+---
+`POST /auth/createuser`: Creates a new user.
+The POST must contain at least the keys `name`, `username`, and `password`.

+`POST /auth/login`: Returns JWT bearer token given the user provides a correct username/password.
+The POST must contain the keys `username` and `password`.